ChartMaster: Advancing Chart-to-Code Generation with Real-World Charts and Chart Similarity Reinforcement Learning: Abstract

 \section{Abstract}

 The chart-to-code generation task requires MLLMs to convert chart images into executable code.
-This task faces two major challenges: limited data diversity and insufficient maintenance of visual consistency between generated and original charts during training.
-Existing datasets mainly rely on seed data to prompt GPT models for code generation, resulting in homogeneous samples.
-To address this, we propose \textbf{ReChartPrompt}, which leverages real-world, human-designed charts from arXiv papers as prompts instead of synthetic seeds.
-Using the diverse styles and rich content of arXiv charts, we construct ReChartPrompt-240K, a large-scale and highly diverse dataset.
-Another challenge is that although SFT effectively improve code understanding, it often fails to ensure that generated charts are visually consistent with the originals.
+This task faces two main challenges: limited data diversity and the difficulty of maintaining visual consistency between generated charts and the original ones.
+Existing datasets mainly rely on synthetic seed data to prompt GPT models for code generation, resulting in homogeneous samples that limit model generalization to real-world chart styles.
+To address this, we propose \textbf{ReChartPrompt}, leveraging real-world, human-designed charts extracted from arXiv papers as prompts.
+By harnessing the rich content and diverse visual styles of arXiv charts, we construct ReChartPrompt-240K, a large-scale and highly diverse dataset that better reflects realistic chart variations.
+For the second challenge, although SFT improves code understanding by optimizing next-token prediction, it does not provide direct supervision on visual features.
+As a result, it often fails to guarantee that the generated charts visually match the original ones.
 To address this, we propose \textbf{ChartSimRL}, a GRPO-based reinforcement learning algorithm guided by a novel chart similarity reward.
-This reward consists of \textit{attribute similarity}, which measures the overlap of chart attributes such as layout and color between the generated and original charts, and \textit{visual similarity}, which assesses similarity in texture and other overall visual features using convolutional neural networks.
-Unlike traditional text-based rewards such as accuracy or format rewards, our reward considers the multimodal nature of the chart-to-code task and effectively enhances the model's ability to accurately reproduce charts.
-By integrating ReChartPrompt and ChartSimRL, we develop the \textbf{ChartMaster} model, which achieves state-of-the-art results among 7B-parameter models and even rivals GPT-4o on various chart-to-code generation benchmarks.
+This reward consists of two components: \textit{attribute similarity}, which measures the overlap of chart attributes like layout and color between the generated and original charts, and \textit{visual similarity}, which evaluates overall visual features, including texture, using convolutional neural networks.
+Unlike traditional text-based rewards, our reward accounts for the multimodal nature of the chart-to-code generation task, significantly enhancing the model's ability to accurately reproduce charts.
+Integrating ReChartPrompt and ChartSimRL, we develop the \textbf{ChartMaster} model, achieving SOTA results among 7B-parameter models and rivaling GPT-4o on various chart-to-code benchmarks.
 All resources are available at \url{https://github.com/WentaoTan/ChartMaster}.